That2amCoder/openQueue/README.md

 - Also the user knows how far they are in the queue

 ## Planned features:
-- A desperate UI overhaul (HELP NEEDED)
 - Statistics, such as number of handlers, average response rate
-- Better customization and optimization
+- Better customization and optimization.
+Such as being able to edit forms.
+- Live handler statistics (location, workload etc)

 ### Admin pages